pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - No nesting is allowed.
 You can link however.
   - No limits.
   - Unable to rename after creation.
+- Ingress/Egress:
+  - Ingress: Data inbound to Azure.
+No charges for ingress.
+  - Egress: Data outbound to Azure.
+There are charges for egress, unless using a metered ExpressRoute connection.

 ### Azure Compute
 - Azure Compute: